 Cattle Industry Fund

-Cattle owners who purchase electronic National Livestock Identification System (NLIS) tags must pay $1.50 to the Cattle Industry Fund.
-Authorised tag suppliers collect and forward the money on behalf of the cattle owner.
+Cattle owners who purchase Permanent Identification Devices (tags) must pay $1.50 per tag to the Cattle Industry Fund.
+Authorised tag manufacturers and recyclers collect the contribution and forward it to the Cattle Industry Fund on behalf of the cattle owner.

 Contributing to the fund